AntoineGlacet/home-server/README.md

 Everything is organised around 3 stacks:

-- HA (home assistant)
+- **HA (home assistant)**
 To run a smart home and automation.
 This includes home asssistant mosquitto and zigbee2mqtt

-- plex (media server)
+- **media (media server)**
 To manage video media library (including downloads) and streaming it.
 This includes jackett, plex, radarr, sonarr and transmission.
+Also includes Calibre for ebook server

-- tools
+- **Tools**
 some supervision and file sharing tools.
-This includes heimdall, portainer and samba.
+This includes adguard, heimdall, portainer and samba

-Each stack has its own docker-compose.yml file with the configuration and a .env file with secrets (not uploaded to github).
-Each stack has a folder 'config' where each container store its persistent config infos.
+Each stack has its own docker-compose.yml file with the configuration and a folder 'config' where each container store its persistent config infos.

-on top of that are simple scripts to stop and start all stacks with one command.
+on the root folder there is a .env file with secrets (not uploaded to github) and some simple scripts to start, stop and update all stacks with one command.

 # Tree structure
 ```